15 Spring Festivals in Japan 2025

 12. Nikko Toshogu Shrine Annual Grand Spring Festival

-Nikko is one of the most famous sightseeing spots in Tochigi Prefecture and Nikko Toshogu, the symbol of Nikko, holds a spring festival every year.
-The highlight of this festival is the “Yabusame Shinji” (流鏑馬神事), archery on horseback, and “Hyakumonozoroe Senninmusyagyōretu (百物揃千人武者行列), a parade of a thousand people, which is a reenactment of the parade of Tokugawa Ieyasu when he was reburied in Nikko from his original burial place at Kunouzan in Shizuoka prefecture.
-Hundreds of people dressed as samurai and aristocrats make their way to the shrine as a large group.
+Nikko is one of the most famous sightseeing spots in Tochigi Prefecture, where Nikko Toshogu, the symbol of Nikko, holds a spring festival every year.
+One of the main highlights of this festival is the “Yabusame Shinji”, archery on horseback.
+You also don’t want to miss the “Hyakumonozoroe Senninmusyagyōreu”, parade of a thousand people.
+This is a thrilling reenactment of the parade of Tokugawa Ieyasu when he was reburied in Nikko from his original burial place at Kunouzan in Shizuoka prefecture.
+Hundreds of people dress up as samurai or aristocrats and make their way to the shrine as a large group.
 This festival is loved by the locals as it holds a deep feeling and history of Japan.

 Dates: May 17th and 18th every year